 The disadvantages of laptops:

-The battery life per charge is very short.
+There tends to be a limited battery life per charge.
 At time of writing this (i.e. 2001), you would be lucky to get up to 5 hours per charge (the usual claim by manufacturers when you first purchase a laptop and which you may enjoy in the first few weeks or months) of continuous use out of a laptop, before it drops off quickly to around 1 to 2 hours in 12 to 18 months.
-Now in 2005, with so many features being added to laptops, you would be lucky to get 3 hours of use.
-The truth is, after about a year of regular use, the Lithium ion battery found in most laptops give a maximum time of between 15 minutes and 1 hour;
+Now in 2005, with so many features being added to laptops and the OS, you would be lucky to get 3 hours of advertised use.
+The truth is, after about a year of regular use, the Lithium ion battery found in most laptops of this period give a maximum time of between 15 minutes and 1 hour;

 The price of some laptops are getting below the A$2,000 mark.
 And those without a screen and keyboard/mouse (e.g. the Mac minis) can be below the A$1,000 mark.
 But do check on the quality of the flat-panel screens (they may have blown pixels/transistors).
 The screen will probably be of the standard 15-inch variety and the casing will look cheap.
 Also make sure the computer is not running too hot.

 PC laptops with an Intel Core Duo processor can be purchased for under AUD$1,000.
-Apple MacBook Pro laptops are now starting for the 15-inch model at AUD$2,100.
+Apple MacBook Pro laptops for the 15-inch model start at AUD$2,100.

 - You have to look very carefully at what you are getting in a laptop from cheaper manufacturers.
-Some manufacturers may have just one USB port to save space or lose some other port which is standard on other laptops.
+Some manufacturers may have just one USB port to save space or is not of the latest Type C variety, or you lose out on some other port which is standard on other laptops.
 Also check the wireless communication standards in use.
 The slower ones will use 802.11a, b or g standard when in fact it should be 802.11n.

-- The keyboards on some cheaper laptops may look cramped and difficult for you to type.
+- The keyboards on some cheaper laptops may look a bit cramped or keys placed in odd positions and can be difficult for you to type comfortably.